 The Media QoS settings are shown below.
-These QoS settings are not a requirement for interoperability and QoS is not tested as part of the compliance test.
-If the QoS settings shown here do not meet the needs of the customer then the media rule should be cloned and modified as per customer requirements.
+This QoS setting is not a requirement for interoperability and QoS is not tested as part of the compliance test.
+If the QoS setting shown here does not meet the needs of the customer then the media rule should be cloned and modified as per customer requirements.